scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 [LIBRSB]_
 is a LGPLv3-licensed library written primarily to speed up solution of large sparse linear systems using iterative methods on shared-memory CPUs.
 It takes its name from the Recursive Sparse Blocks (RSB) data layout it uses.
-The RSB format is geared to execute possibly fast threaded SpMV and SpMM.
+The RSB format is geared to execute multithreaded SpMV and SpMM as fast as possible.
 LIBRSB is not a solver library, but provides most of the functionality required to build one.
 It is usable via several languages:
 C, C++, Fortran, GNU Octave [SPARSERSB]_, and now Python, too.